hunan-rostomyan/notes/Quotes.md

 - "The first principle is that you must not fool yourself — and you are the easiest person to fool."
   - being honest with yourself

+- "What I cannot create, I do not understand."
+  - understanding; practice

 ### Maslow

 - "I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail."